norsk-gjeldsinformasjon/api-docs/docs/reference/index.md

 Duration is specified by appending the number to the scope.
 Example: `debt.unsecured.presentation.100` to specify a presentation scope that should be active for 100 days.

-See [Extended duration](consent/extended-duration.md) for more details on requesting consents with extended validity.
+See [Scopes](consent/scopes.md#extended-duration) for more details on requesting consents with extended validity.

 ## <a name="reference-consent-authorization-audience-and-scope"></a> Consent authorization: audience and scope